Verdict & Settlement Wins

 Mr. Chapman sustained massive injuries to his right leg which resulted in an above the knee amputation, a prosthetic leg, and extensive rehabilitation.
 He had $280,000 in medical bills, $430,000 in impaired earnings, and a lifetime of disability.

 The jury returned a verdict in the amount of $2,000,513.
 They found that the Defendants were negligent and that their negligence contributed 75 percent to cause this accident.
-They also concluded that Mr. Chapman’s negligence contributed 25 percent to cause the accident.
+They also concluded that Mr. Chapman’s negligence contributed 25 percent to cause the accident and reduced the $2M verdict by 25%.